harshareddy794/Colour-guessing-game/README.md

  ## Note

-Update will be out soon by wintet
+Update will be out soon by winter

 ## Licence